sproul-club/sc-backend-docs/README.md

 * [**Postman**](https://www.postman.com) - Postman is a service that allows developers to test their APIs with a desktop app providing an easy-to-use interface.
 It's helpful when you need to test your API calls without having to write lengthy cURL requests on your terminal.
 We use Postman to maintain a set of API collections for backend, where you can easily test the API within the desktop app.
 You can checkout those collections by [checking out the API Documentation](#api-documentation) and selecting one the major API categories and then clicking the "Run in Postman" button.

     ![Example of Postman View](images/postman-example-view.png "Example of Postman View")

+    Click [here](#working-with-postman) to check out how to interact with the sproul.club API via Postman.

 * **Any desktop Git client** - While you may have learned about using the `git` CLI to make commits and push them to various repositories, I've personally found desktop Git clients to be helpful for boosting productivity.
 These desktop apps provide a visual interface to see how the commits within the branches of a repository are lined up, and it makes it easy to make your own commits without memorizing the commands.